If you’ve dreamed of moving to Mexico, you’re not alone.

 - Mexican Institute of Social Security (IMSS): Provides health insurance for private-sector employees and their families, covering about 57 million people.

-- Private insurance: Healthcare that Mexican residents pay for out-of-pocket or through deductions made from payroll by their employers.
+- Private health insurance: Healthcare that Mexican residents pay for out-of-pocket or through deductions made from payroll by their employers.

 - Social programs: Low-income individuals and those who belong to certain ethnic groups may receive free or low-cost care through a variety of programs.

 Although many Mexicans have health insurance, policies often do not pay for everything.
-Mexicans pay for about 45% of their healthcare costs out-of-pocket on average.
+Mexicans pay for about 45% of their healthcare costs out-of-pocket

 Mexican expats who aren’t covered by employer health insurance may voluntarily register for IMSS at a Mexican immigration office.
 You’ll need to pay for the cost of coverage out-of-pocket.
 The IMSS website has information about rates.